RESTFul APIs: Definition

 /cart/1234/checkout => a happy user with a specific id, singleton

-The resource is the data at the end of the resource URL and the representation is the data obtained when accessed.
-A resource might be held in a Mongo database, accessed via an URL but the format of the HTTP response might be JSON, which is the representation of the resource.
+The resource is the data at its specific URL address, while the resource representation is the data obtained when accessed.
+A resource might be held in a Mongo database or accessed via an URL, but the format of the HTTP response is always JSON, which is the representation of the resource.

 Designing RESTful APIs

-The game is hard, a good engineer makes the proper decisions of implementation trade-offs and naming/explanations of the API.
+Designing RESTful APIs is a challenging thing.
+A good engineer makes the proper decisions of implementation, trade-offs, and naming/explanations of the API.
 You have to think about your user, who will consume the API.

-Understand the business process, participants and activities, break them into steps and write them down.
-After writing find the nouns (sometimes the adjectives) in the text.
+Understand the business process, participants, and activities.
+Then, break them into steps and write them down.
+After that, find the nouns (sometimes the adjectives) in the text.

-Create the API definitions and validate them with the people involved.
-I always design the system based on the KISS principle and the principle of least surprise.
+Create the API definitions and validate them with the key-people involved.
+I always design the system based on the KISS (Keep it stupid simple) principle and the principle of least surprise.

 Consistency is key.
 Make some decisions and keep ‘em.
 It will save you a lot of headaches.